 With heavy rains and flooding alerts continuing this Spring in Toronto insect populations are anticipated to continue to increase, potentially leading to problems with flies and mosquitoes this Summer.
 With fly populations on the rise it is a good idea to familiarize yourself with common fly types around Toronto and the risks they can pose.
-We offer a complete range of fly control Toronto solutions.
+We offer a complete range of fly extermination Toronto solutions.

 Flies are insects of the order Diptera and this order has more than a million species in it, with around 150,000 of them being awarded descriptions.
 One of the largest insect orders in the chronicles of ecology, flies are an important species in nature’s scheme of things and prove to be a major nuisance as well as health hazard on several fronts.